The-Ofek-Foundation/blog/_posts/2017-02-09-turbo-encabulator.md

 The original machine had a base-plate of **~~prefabulated~~** aluminite...

-1.**~~prefabulated~~**: To "fabulate" is to relate untrue or invented stories, basically to relate events as a fable.
+1. **~~prefabulated~~**: To "fabulate" is to relate untrue or invented stories, basically to relate events as a fable.
 Prefabulated aluminite would therefore mean: aluminite that was already related to fake stories o_O
 2. aluminite: Aluminite is actually a thing!
 Although base plates are typically metallic, and aluminite is a crystal, this existing actually surprised me!

  ...surmounted by a **malleable** ***logarithmic casing***...